310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 Well, whatever.
 Sure, guess I’ll give ya the rundown of what’s goin’ down… I still don’t wanna give ya any trouble, but you *have* been helpin’ me out, so.
 Can’t keep pretendin’ we’re strangers anymore, ‘specially now that I know your name.

 …I’ve been a shitty delinquent for a real long time now.
-Used to do so much dumb shit, and makin’ my family cry over it.
+Used to do so much dumb shit, and make my family cry over it.
 {% endbubble %}

 {% bubble Chiaki mgn %}